yairm210/Unciv/docs/Modders/uniques.md

     Modifiers that can be added to other uniques to limit when they will be active

 ??? example  "&lt;for [amount] turns&gt;"
+	Turns this unique into a trigger, activating this unique as a *global* unique for a number of turns
 	Example: "&lt;for [3] turns&gt;"

 	Applicable to: Conditional